Materials Handling - Overhead Crane Operation

 - Move crane controls smoothly.
 Avoid abrupt, jerky movements of the load.

 - Follow signals only from one slinger in charge of the lift, except a stop signal.

 - Make sure everyone is away from the load before hoisting.
 Sound a bell, siren or other warning device and start to hoist slowly.

-- Ensure nothing links or catches on the load while raising it or traveling.
+- Make sure nothing links or catches on the load while raising it or travelling.

-- Ensure that nothing obstructs the movement of a load.
+- Make sure that nothing obstructs the movement of a load.

 - Keep the load under control when lowering a load.
 If the braking system stops working, the load can usually be lowered by reversing the hoist controller to the first or second point.

 - Set the load on blocking, not the sling itself.